Iran rejects West's demand to ship out enriched uranium

 The comments come ahead of key talks this week in Geneva between Iran and international negotiators over the nuclear dispute.

 The talks will be the first since President Hassan Rouhani took office.

 US Secretary of State John Kerry said on Sunday that the window for diplomacy was "cracking open".

 "But I want you to know that our eyes are open, too," he added, addressing a summit of the American Israel Public Affairs Committee by video link from London.
-"Words must be matched with actions."'Our red line'
+"Words must be matched with actions."

 Western negotiators have demanded Iran halt production and stockpiling of uranium enriched to 20% - a step away from achieving a nuclear weapons capability - and send some of its stockpiles abroad.

 They have also demanded Iran shut down the Fordo production site near Qom, where most of the higher-grade enrichment work is done.